Holedozer1229/Excalibur-EXS/IMPLEMENTATION_NOTES.md

 ## Conclusion

-This implementation provides a solid foundation for the Excalibur-ESX blockchain protocol.
+This implementation provides a solid foundation for the Excalibur-EXS blockchain protocol.
 All components are production-ready, well-tested, and follow best practices for security, maintainability, and extensibility.

 The project successfully combines cutting-edge cryptography (HPP-1, Tetra-PoW) with proven Bitcoin technologies (Taproot, Bech32m) and modern development practices (TypeScript, comprehensive testing, security scanning).

 ---

-*Implementation completed: December 2024*
+*Implementation completed: December 2025*
 *All tests passing • Zero security vulnerabilities • Code review approved*